108 Faculty Office Building

 Students must also complete 18 credits of electives in sociology.
 Students who do not take SOC 200 Social Statistics in the department must take 21 credits of sociology electives.

-The sociology minor requires that students complete SOC 100 and 15 credits from other sociology courses for a total of 18 credits.
+The sociology minor requires students to complete SOC 100 and 15 credits from other sociology courses for a total of 18 credits.

 SOC 100 Introduction to Sociology (A,S).
-Introduces the sociological perspective on society and human behavior applied to familiar social surroundings; and the meanings and rules that shape human social life, the organization of social life and ways in which individual human beings are incorporated into and prepared for social interaction.
+Cross-listed as HON 216.
+Introduces the sociological perspective on society.
+Explores patterns of human behavior and interaction, including systems of inequalities, the meanings and rules that shape human social activities, the organization of social life and ways in which individual human beings are incorporated into and prepared for social interaction.
 3 Cr.
 Every Semester

 SOC 200 Social Statistics (A,T).
-Covers basic descriptive and inferential statistics and computer software used in social research.
-Students who have received academic credit for BIO 431, ECN 204, MTH 243, PSH 202, PLS 300 or credit for an elementary statistics course from SUNY Brockport or from another institution may not receive credit for this course and must substitute another sociology course for the major.
+Covers basic descriptive and inferential statistics and computer software used in social science research.
+Students who have received academic credit for ECN 204, HLS 488, MTH 243, PSH 202 or credit for an elementary statistics course from SUNY Brockport or from another institution has this requirement waived, and may not get credit for this (SOC 200) course.
+If waived, you must substitute another sociology course for the major.
 3 Cr.
 Every Semester

 SOC 220 Introduction to Social Psychology (A,S).
 Covers social psychological theory and research in the interaction of individuals and groups; the extent to which others influence individual behavior; the dynamics of group participation; and the extent to which human potential is shaped within the context of group life.
 3 Cr.

-SOC 271 Gender, Race, and Class (A,W,D).
-Cross-listed as AAS 271 and WMS 271.
+SOC 271 Gender, Race and Class (A,D,W).
+Cross-listed as AAS 271, WMS 271.
 Examines the intersecting experiences of gender, race, and class, and responses to the institutional and interpersonal discrimination in women's and men's lives.
 Investigates the history of efforts to end discrimination, and the ways these efforts translate into issues of current concern in the US.
 3 Cr.

 SOC 300 Sociological Theory (A).
-Prerequisite: SOC 100.
 Covers the historical development of sociological perspectives over the last two centuries.
 Focuses on key classical and contemporary theorists tracing the development of major issues and perspectives in sociology.
 3 Cr.
 Every Semester

 SOC 304 Urban Sociology (A,D).
-Considers urbanization, its social consequences, and the alter native strategies for dealing with urban problems.
-Focuses on contemporary American urban issues, supplemented by examinations of urbanization in historical and cross-cultural perspectives.
+Considers the process of urbanization and its social consequences.
+Focuses on contemporary urban issues, including suburbanization, and also examines urbanization from an historical and cross-cultural perspective.
 3 Cr.

 SOC 310 Methods of Sociological Research (A,T).
-Prerequisite: SOC 100.
-Explores the process and logic of research, the range of research designs, and specific research tools for the collection and analysis of social data.
+Explores the process and logic of research, the range of research designs, and specific research tools for the collection and analysis of social data, with a focus on quantitative analysis.
+(Statistics (SOC 200) not required, but preferred.)
 3 Cr.
 Every Semester

 SOC 314 The Black Family (A).
 Cross-listed as AAS 314.
 Explores the sociocultural, political and economic conditions that affect black family life.
 Confronts the pejorative tradition as the primary modality for examining black family life, and explores the African antecedents and continuities that have influenced the black family in the US.
 3 Cr.